clientIO/joint/docs/src/joint/api/layout/PortLabel.md

-Port label layout functions are for calculating port label position, relative to port position.
-For example port label position at { x:1, y:2 } means the port label origin is at position [1, 2] from port's origin.
+Port label layout functions calculate port label positions relatively to port positions.

-### Pre-defined port label layputs
+### Pre-defined port label layouts

 #### On Sides

-Best for rectangle shapes.
+Simple label layout suitable for rectangular shapes.
+It places the label on arbitrary side of a port.

 ```javascript
 label: {